eddyup/DrC/README.md

 # Readme
-This is a project which contains some comments to some daily software
+This is a project which contains some hacks to macOS and comments to some daily software

-- I1
+- Hacks to macOS: macOS-CheatSheet.

-- I2
+- to be continue.